joogps/SlideOverCard/README.md

 ## Accessory views

 This package also includes a few accessory views to enhance your card layout.
 The first one is the `SOCActionButton()` button style, which can be applied to any button to give it a default "primary action" look, based on the app's accent color.
-The `SOCAlternateButton()` style will reproduce the same design, but with gray.
+The `SOCAlternativeButton()` style will reproduce the same design, but with gray.
 And `SOCEmptyButton()`  will create an all-text "last option" kind of button.
 You can use them like this:
 ```swift
 Button("Do something", action: {
   ...